-Instead, when baking a cheesecake, I recommend placing the pan of water on the lower shelf of the oven and the springform on the upper shelf.
-That way the steam will still envelop the top of the custard without any chance of water seeping into the cheesecake.
+Instead, when baking a cheesecake, you can place a pan of hot water on the lower shelf of the oven and the springform on the upper shelf.
+This way the steam from the hot water will still envelop the top of the custard without any chance of water seeping into the cheesecake.

-With hollandaise, which is made by stirring melted butter into beaten egg yolks to form an emulsion, it warming the egg yolks helps them to absorb more butter.
-But getting them too hot will cause the eggs to curdle, giving you scrambled eggs.
-Whisking them over a double-boiler (or bain-marie, if you will) warms them just enough, but since the heat is indirect, it's less easy to curdle them.
+With hollandaise, which is made by stirring melted butter into beaten egg yolks to form an emulsion, it is necessary to warm the egg yolks to help them to absorb more butter.
+But getting the egg yolks too hot will cause the eggs to curdle, giving you scrambled eggs.
+Whisking them over a double-boiler (or bain-marie) warms them just enough, but since the heat is indirect, it's much harder to curdle them.